 We have the Parmo, our very own dish which was created right here.
 We have our steel heritage; everyone seems to have some connection to the steel history of Teesside, and we all know our steel helped build some of the most significant bridges in the world.
 We are proud of our history as Ironopolis or the Infant Hercules.
 We have pride in our very own football clubs… the list is endless.

 We love the amazing places we have across Teesside.
 Whenever I hear that we were voted the worst place to live in the UK, I always wonder if the people doing these polls even visited the area.
-Yes, we have our bad parts – all towns and cities do – but to list only a few of my favourite spots: I don’t think I’ve been to a nicer beach in the UK than Saltburn… Roseberry Topping is a stunning natural landmark… walking along the River Tees from the dales through to Yarm, Stockton and the river mouth itself highlights our varied and incredible history… and of course we have our famous blue Transporter Bridge.
+Yes, we have our bad parts – all towns and cities do – but to list only a few of my favorite spots: I don’t think I’ve been to a nicer beach in the UK than Saltburn… Roseberry Topping is a stunning natural landmark… walking along the River Tees from the dales through to Yarm, Stockton and the river mouth itself highlights our varied and incredible history… and of course we have our famous blue Transporter Bridge.
 We have some amazing spots which make up our area and history, create a sense of pride and makes me proud to live here.

 I will never stop being proud to be from this area and will keep fighting for Teesside voices to make sure we are seen in a positive light and can celebrate where we live and work.
 Yes, I know we have our problems but doesn’t everywhere?